Baby Massage 101: How To Massage Your Baby

 When Can You Begin Baby Massage?

 Baby massage is fine to begin right after birth, as soon as your baby is medically cleared to be handled.
 And, sometimes, sooner is actually better.
+That way, you and your little one can take full advantage of all the benefits that massages offer!

 The best time to start infant massage is within the first three months of age as your baby begins to develop important physical and intellectual abilities.
 Infant massage techniques are very light and gentle.
 The goal is to get your baby comfortable and familiar with your touch.